Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Oracle Inequalities

-The leading constant in the oracle inequality~\eqref{eq.thm.oracle-penVF.cas_reel} is $(1+\delta_+)/(1-\delta_-) + o(1)$ by choosing $\epsilon = o(1)$, so the first-order behaviour of the upper bound on the loss is driven by $\delta$.
-An asymptotic optimality result can be derived from Eq.~\eqref{eq.thm.oracle-penVF.cas_reel} only if $\delta=o(1)$.
+The leading constant in the oracle inequality~\eqref{eq.thm.oracle-penVF.cas_reel} is $(1+\delta_+)/(1-\delta_-) + \petito(1)$ by choosing $\epsilon = \petito(1)$, so the first-order behaviour of the upper bound on the loss is driven by $\delta$.
+An asymptotic optimality result can be derived from Eq.~\eqref{eq.thm.oracle-penVF.cas_reel} only if $\delta=\petito(1)$.
 The meaning of $\delta=2(C-1)$ is the amount of bias of the $V$-fold penalization criterion, as shown by Eq.~\eqref{eq.biais.critpenVF}.
-Given this interpretation of $\delta$, the model selection literature suggests no asymptotic optimality result can be obtained in general when $\delta \neq o(1)$, see for instance \cite{Sha:1997}.
-Therefore, even if the leading constant $(1+\delta_+)/(1-\delta_-)$ is only an upper bound, we conjecture it cannot be taken as small as $1+o(1)$ unless $\delta=o(1)$; such a result can be proved in our setting using similar arguments and assumptions as in \citep{Arl:2008a} for instance.
+Given this interpretation of $\delta$, the model selection literature suggests that no asymptotic optimality result can be obtained in general when $\delta \neq \petito(1)$ in the nonparametric case \citep[see, for instance,][]{Sha:1997}.
+Therefore, even if the leading constant $(1+\delta_+)/(1-\delta_-)$ is only an upper bound, we conjecture that it cannot be taken as small as $1+\petito(1)$ unless $\delta=\petito(1)$; such a result can be proved in our setting using similar arguments and assumptions as the ones of \citet{Arl:2008a} for instance.

-For bias-corrected $V$-fold cross-validation, that is, $C=1$ hence $\delta=0$, Theorem~\ref{thm.oracle-penVF.cas_reel} shows a first-order optimal non-asymptotic oracle inequality, since the leading constant $(1+\epsilon)/(1-\epsilon)$ can be taken equal to $1+o(1)$, and the remainder term is small enough under assumption \eqref{hyp.PolColMod}, for instance.
+For bias-corrected $V$-fold cross-validation, that is, $C=1$ hence $\delta=0$, Theorem~\ref{thm.oracle-penVF.cas_reel} shows a first-order optimal non-asymptotic oracle inequality, since the leading constant $(1+\epsilon)/(1-\epsilon)$ can be taken equal to $1+\petito(1)$, and the remainder term is small enough in the nonparametric case, under assumption \eqref{hyp.PolColMod}, for instance.
 Such a result valid with no upper bound on $V$ had never been obtained before in any setting.

-Regular $V$-fold cross-validation is also analyzed by Theorem~\ref{thm.oracle-penVF.cas_reel}, since by Lemma~\ref{le.penVF-VFCV} it corresponds to $C=1+1/(2(V-1))$, hence $\delta=1/(V-1)$.
-When $V$ is fixed, the oracle inequality is asymptotically sub-optimal, which is consistent with the result proved in regression by \cite{Arl:2008a}.
-On the contrary, if $\B=\B_n$ has $V_n$ blocs, with $V_n\to\infty$, Theorem~\ref{thm.oracle-penVF.cas_reel} implies under assumption \eqref{hyp.PolColMod} the asymptotic optimality of $V_n$-fold cross-validation as soon as the oracle loss is much larger than $(\log n)^2 / n$.
+$V$-fold cross-validation is also analyzed by Theorem~\ref{thm.oracle-penVF.cas_reel}, since by Lemma~\ref{le.penVF-VFCV} it corresponds to $C=1+1/(2(V-1))$, hence $\delta=1/(V-1)$.
+When $V$ is fixed, the oracle inequality is asymptotically sub-optimal, which is consistent with the result proved in regression by \citet{Arl:2008a}.
+On the contrary, if $\B=\B_n$ has $V_n$ blocs, with $V_n\to\infty$, Theorem~\ref{thm.oracle-penVF.cas_reel} implies under assumption \eqref{hyp.PolColMod} the asymptotic optimality of $V_n$-fold cross-validation in the nonparametric case.